rj-price/Maei/README.md

 ### Dependencies

-Maei makes use of multiple bioinformatic tools and python modules, all of which will have to be configured at the top of the Maei.sh script.
+Maei makes use of multiple bioinformatic tools and python modules, **all of which will have to be configured at the top of the Maei.sh script**.

 All dependcies can be installed using Bioconda, and I recommend you create a conda enviroment specifically for Maei.